netdevops/hier_config/docs/advanced-topics.md

   - startswith: description
 ```

-The lineage rules above define that defining a vlan name and updating an interface description are both idempotent commands.
+The lineage rules above specify that defining a vlan name and updating an interface description are both idempotent commands.

 #### negation_default_when